Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Computational Results

+To demonstrate the scalability of FLMs, we solve the 5--strategy extension of RPS, known as RPSSL (Rock--Paper--Scissors--Spock--Lizard).
+We extend the OCP in \Eqref{eq:OCP_main} by replacing the matrices $L_3$ and $M_3$, respectively, in \Eqref{eq: Vector field} with

+For this experiment, $4$ FLMs with $5$ inputs and $N = 16$ sub--networks were used to approximate $4$ states and an FLM with $5$ inputs and $N=32$ sub--networks was employed to approximate the optimal control.
+In this case, the equilibrium point is $\boldsymbol{u}_{eq} = (0.2, 0.2, 0.2, 0.2, 0.2)$.
+All of the FLMs were trained and tested following the same method discussed before with a learning rate of $10^{-4}$ and beta values of $0.95$ and $0.97.$ Training the models with initial conditions (uniformly) sampled from a hyperdisk in the $4-$simplex $\Delta_4$ of radius $0.045$\footnote{This choice of radius length is such that the density of sampled initial conditions is the same as in the RPS case.} centered at $(0.11, 0.11, 0.11, 0.11, 0.56),$ we have achieved an MAPE of $0.67\%$ with MAE of $2.10 \times 10^{-3}.$

-Our results show the FLM was capable of solving both PDEs and OCPs with the same level of accuracy of other traditional NN models.
-The OCP example showed that the FLM can learn to solve an entire family of OCPs, demonstrating its potential to tackle high--dimensional problems, thus our proposed nonharmonic Fourier series--inspired NN, the FLM, provides a robust and effective approach for a wide range of numerical computation for scientific problems.
+Our results show that FLMs are capable of numerically solving PDEs with the same level of accuracy of other traditional NN models, often outperforming them in terms of error metrics considered.
+The OCP example also illustrated how FLMs can approximate the state trajectory and the optimal control of a high--dimensional family of OCPs.